 - The Graduate Religious Studies Association (URSA) hosts an annual on-campus conference, which provides an excellent and friendly environment in which students develop their presentation skills, as well as their scholarship.

-- Graduate students regularly meet with our director of graduate studies, Stephen Selka, to discuss their intellectual and professional development.
+- Graduate students regularly meet with our director of graduate studies to discuss their intellectual and professional development.

 - The department is equally proud and supportive of students who choose to pursue non-academic jobs, whether in non-profits, academic administration, or the private sector.